 The #1 rule of vacation rental investing: Location

-When you have a clear idea what you’re buying a vacation home for, you have to think carefully about where.
-Properties in high-demand tourist areas will obviously command more reliable and higher rental fees, but the initial investment will be substantially higher.
-If you go off the beaten track, you have to consider whether it’s close enough to amenities to still be attractive—the reality of a cabin in the wilderness can sometimes be a long way removed from the romantic ideal.
+And if you go off the beaten track, you have to consider whether it’s close enough to amenities to still be attractive—the reality of a cabin in the wilderness can sometimes be a long way removed from the romantic ideal.

 You can use tools like Zillow.com to get an idea of market values, what’s available for sale or rent, and current rental prices in any area.
 Make the most of the information that’s out there to inform your decision and investment strategy.